 Email Pam: email@example.com

-Courtney is responsible for the planning and implementation of USABA’s marketing and communication plans.
-She oversees the promotion of the organization and communication with local, regional and national media.
-She also assists in the management of programs and events like the annual Breckenridge ski camp, tandem cycling and rowing camps, and Breakfast with Champions fundraiser.
-Courtney started working with USABA in 2015 following an internship with the USOC.
-She has an International MBA from the University of South Carolina.
-On the weekends, Courtney enjoys hiking, traveling, and reading.
+Bill is responsible for the planning and implementation of USABA’s marketing and communication plans.
+He oversees the promotion of the organization and communication with local, regional and national media.
+He also assists in the management of programs and events like the annual Breckenridge ski camp, tandem cycling and rowing camps, and Breakfast with Champions fundraiser.
+Bill started working with USABA in 2019, having spent the previous 22 years in various communications roles with Olympic National Governing Bodies such as USA Cycling, USA Taekwondo, U.S. Biathlon, USA Pentathlon, U.S. Speedskating, USA Boxing and USA Archery.
+He has BA in Communications from Niagara University and enjoys attending his children’s sporting events and watching football on Sundays in the fall.

 Steve is tasked with locating and securing funding for USABA’s multiple programs that require financial resources to operate.
 He works collaboratively with foundations, corporations and government agencies to match them with USABA’s mission in providing sports opportunities to blind and visually impaired individuals.
 He previously worked with USABA as the Volunteer Coordinator.
 Prior to joining USABA, Steve worked as a clinical social worker developing and providing programs for at-risk youth.
 He has authored numerous grants and research articles that received national attention.
 In his spare time, he enjoys mountaineering, photography and travel.